-There are many reasons why Palma proves such a tempting proposition as the departure point for Mediterranean itineraries in 2021.
+There are many reasons why Palma proves such a tempting proposition as the departure point for Mediterranean itineraries.
 The sun warms the sandstone of its historic old town almost year-round and the harbour is never empty of boats, both owned by fishermen and chartered by those seeking solace on the bluest of blues that lap at Mallorca’s coast.
 The port sits at the heart of the city, encouraging idle mornings watching the sun come up over La Seu and balmy evening walks along the waterfront without a destination in mind.

 Here’s our guide to spending 36 hours in Palma.